Phantasms (Star Trek: The Next Generation): Plot

 Dr. Crusher takes care of Troi's wound but finds the spot still discolored after her treatment.
 Investigating further, she discovers the presence of interphasic creatures that are feeding on the Enterprise crew, which can only be seen under interphasic radiation.
 The crew realizes the creatures are where Data has been seeing the small mouths, and believes Data may know how to deal with the creatures through the dreams he has been experiencing.
 They hook up Data to the holodeck and watch as Data's dreams play out, helping Data to understand them.
 Data realizes that his mind has been telling him that he can adjust his circuitry to an interphasic pulse that will kill the creatures.
-After using the pulse, La Forge postulates that the new warp drive was infected with the creatures, and after confirming that they've been exterminated, is able to successfully engage warp, though the repairs take long enough that Picard is able to avoid the Admirals' dinner yet again.
+La Forge speculates that the ship's new warp drive may have been infested with the creatures, and Data's pulse successfully eradicates them and allows the ship to enter warp.
+However, the repairs take so long that Picard is able to avoid the Admirals' dinner yet again.

 Troi later visits Data, who has since apologized for his attack.
-Troi shows no resentment, but jokingly remarks "Turnabout is fair play": she has made a cake shaped like Data for them to share.
+She shows no resentment, but jokingly remarks "Turnabout is fair play": she has made a cake shaped like Data for them to share.

 Reception

 In 2013, The A.V.
 Club listed "Phantasms" as one of the "21 TV episodes that do dream sequences right".
 Tor.com noted the quote of Sigmund Freud, but was overall not very impressed with the episode.

 In 2016, The Hollywood Reporter rated "Phantasms" the 83rd best episode of all Star Trek episodes.
+They thought the episode gave viewers one of the most iconic and schlocky scenes in Star Trek history.

 In 2017, Popular Mechanics said that "Phantasms" was one of the top ten most fun episodes of Star Trek: The Next Generation, noting that it had bizarre and/or scary scenes based on Data's dreams.
 In 2018, TheGamer ranked this one of the top 25 creepiest episodes of all Star Trek series.

-In 2019, Screen Rant ranked "Phantasms" the 4th funniest episode of Star Trek: The Next Generation.
+In 2019, Screen Rant ranked "Phantasms" the fourth funniest episode of Star Trek: The Next Generation.

 In 2020, GameSpot noted this episode as one of the most bizarre moments of series, when the bridge crew chows down on a cake version of Troi.

 In 2020, Looper listed this as one of the best episodes for Data, calling it one of his "weirdest funniest" episodes, and noting a link to the noted science fiction novel Do Androids Dream of Electric Sheep?.

 In 2020, Den of Geek ranked this episode the 16th scariest episode of all Star Trek series.

 Releases

 "Phantasms" and "Gambit, Part II" were released together on one double-side LaserDisc in the USA on February 2, 1999.

-"Phantasms" and "Gambit, Part 2" was released on VHS paired with on one cassette tape (Catalog number VHR 2858).
+"Phantasms" and "Gambit, Part 2" were released on VHS paired with on one cassette tape (Catalog number VHR 2858).

 "Phantasms" was released as part of TNG Season 7 collections on DVD and Blu-Ray formats.
-Season seven of TNG, which contains this episode was released on Blu-ray disc in January 2015.
+Season 7 of TNG, which contains this episode was released on Blu-ray disc in January 2015.